How to Scan & Fix Hard Drives with CHKDSK in Windows 10

 How Windows CHKDSK Works

 CHKDSK starts by scanning the file system on the HDD/SSD and analyzing the integrity of the files, file system, and file metadata on the drive.

 When CHKDSK finds logical file system errors, it fixes them in place, saving the data that is on the disk so that nothing is lost.
 Logical file system errors include several things, such as corrupted entries in the drive’s master file table (MFT)—a table that tells the drive how files are connected in the murky labyrinths of the drive’s hardware.

 CHKDSK also fixes misaligned time stamps, file size data, and security flags on HDD files.
 CHKDSK can conduct a complete disk drive scan, accessing and testing every hardware sector.
 Hard drives are divided into logical sectors, defined areas where a certain quantity of data will be stored.

-Sectors can develop soft errors, in which case data has been written incorrectly to the magnetic medium, or hard errors, which are cases when the drive itself has an actual physical defect in the area designated as a sector.
-CHKDSK fixes soft errors by rewriting the faulty data and resolves hard errors by marking that section of the disk as being damaged and ‘out of bounds’ for future use.
+Sectors can develop “soft errors,” in which data has been miswritten to the magnetic medium.
+They can also get “hard errors” when the drive has an actual physical defect in the area designated as a sector.
+CHKDSK fixes soft errors by rewriting the erroneous data and resolves hard errors by marking that disk section as being damaged and “out of bounds” for future use.

 Because CHKDSK has been updated and upgraded repeatedly with each new generation of storage hardware, the program continues to work correctly to analyze and repair hard drives and SSDs.
 The exact process used to analyze a floppy disk holding 160K can today be executed to analyze an SSD holding 15 terabytes.

 Running CHKDSK on Windows 10

-Although there are several different ways that you can invoke CHKDSK on a Windows 10 machine, by far the most common and ordinary place to run the utility is the Windows PowerShell, the intended replacement for Windows Command Prompt.
+Although there are several different ways that you can invoke CHKDSK on a Windows 10 machine, by far, the most common and ordinary place to run the utility is Windows PowerShell, the intended replacement for Windows Command Prompt.